Is the content really free?

 Yes, with the latest version of Tenuto, you can create official Progress Reports.

-First, open the exercise in Safari on your iPhone, iPod touch, or iPad and select
+First, open the exercise in Safari on your iPhone, iPad, or iPod touch and select

 “Open Exercise in Tenuto”: